Learn Javascript

 • It provides several built in tools for creating backends and APIs

-• Express simplifies much of the work to create endpoints and link components for full-stack applications
+• You could write all this from scratch in JS, but Express simplifies much of the work to create endpoints and link components for full-stack applications

 Express Basics